Many years of research

 The ANI technology (Analgesia Nociception Index) is an innovative technology that allows the assessment of the level of comfort in hospitalized patients.

-Our PTA technology (Parasympathetic Tone Activity) allows an optimal management of analgesia during animal surgery, which induces a better revival and facilitates the animal recovery.
+Our PTA technology (Parasympathetic Tone Activity) allows optimal management of analgesia during animal surgery, which induces a better revival and facilitates the animal recovery.

 MDoloris Medical Systems presents ANI (Analgesia Nociception Index) technology